Short-term Mortgage: Is it a Good Option when Refinancing your Home?

 Home Refinancing Options

 There are several home refinancing options you can choose from once you’ve decided to take out a new mortgage: long-term, short-term, and cash-out refinance.
-Of these, short-term mortgage offers an attractive option in terms of quicker loan payment and thousands of dollars in interest savings.
+Of these, the short-term mortgage offers an attractive option in terms of quicker loan payment and thousands of dollars in interest savings.
 But is it the right one for you?

 It earns lower interest rates compared to longer mortgage terms because they are quicker to pay off.
 This refinancing option also builds home equity faster.
 Most important of all, a short-term mortgage can help save thousands of dollars in interest rates and charges.